Eyes Wide Shut

 Kubrick obtained the filming rights for Dream Story in the 1960s, considering it a perfect text for a film adaptation about sexual relations.
 He revived the project in the 1990s when he hired writer Frederic Raphael to help him with the adaptation.
-The film, which was mostly shot in England, apart from some exterior establishing shots, includes a detailed recreation of exterior Greenwich Village street scenes made at Pinewood Studios.
+An international co-production between the United Kingdom and United States, principal photography of Eyes Wide Shut began in late 1996 in England, with a detailed recreation of exterior Greenwich Village street scenes built at Pinewood Studios.
 The film's production, at 400 days, holds the Guinness World Record for the longest continuous film shoot.